-High energy physics is concerned with the most fundamental building blocks of nature and the forces that act between them.
-In the last few decades of the 20th century, physicists learned that all matter is composed of a relatively small number of simple particles called quarks and leptons.
-They interact by electroweak and strong forces that are mediated by particles called gauge bosons, namely the photon, the W and Z bosons, and gluons.
-The guarks and leptons and the gauge bosons are all described by a relativistic quantum field theory known as the Standard Model.
+High energy physics is concerned with the most elementary building blocks of nature and the fundamental forces between them.
+In the 20th century, physicists learned that all matter is composed of a relatively small number of elementary particles called quarks and leptons.
+They interact by electroweak and strong forces that are mediated by elementary particles called gauge bosons, namely the photon, the W and Z bosons, and gluons.
+The known guarks, leptons, and gauge bosons and the electroweak and strong forces are all described by a relativistic quantum field theory known as the Standard Model.
+It includes the electroweak theory, which unites the weak and electromagnetic interactions and has a symmetry that relates the massless photon and the massive W and Z bosons.
+The conflict between this symmetry and the very different masses is reconciled by spontaneous symmetry breaking, which requires the existence of an additional particle called the Higgs boson.
+The recent discovery of the Higgs boson provides the last missing particle in the Standard Model.

 Relativistic quantum field theory is the basic language of high energy physics.
-Some aspects of relativistic quantum field theory are perturbative-that is, they can be understood in terms of Feynman diagrams.
+Some aspects of quantum field theory are perturbative - that is, they can be understood in terms of Feynman diagrams.
 Diagrammatic methods are one of the basic research tools of the group.
-There are other aspects of relativistic quantum field theory that are nonperturbative.
-A major effort at Ohio State involves solving quantum field theories using lattice gauge theory, a method in which space and time are approximated by discrete rather than continuous variables.
-These difficult calculations require the use of the most powerful supercomputers, such as are available on campus at the Ohio Supercomputer Center.
-Another important research direction in the group is the study of supersymmetric quantum field theories, which have a special symmetry that relates fermions and bosons and makes some nonperturbative problems more tractable.
+There are other aspects of quantum field theory that are nonperturbative.
+A major effort at Ohio State involves solving nonperturbative quantum field theories using lattice gauge theory, a method in which space-time is approximated by a lattice of discrete points.
+Another research effort uses effective field theories to develop systematic approximations to some nonperturbative aspects of a theory.
+Another important research direction is the study of supersymmetric quantum field theories, which have a special symmetry that relates fermions and bosons and makes some nonperturbative problems more tractable.